Some New Jersey divorces turn out to be relatively quick and simple affairs.

 Many others, of course, are anything but that, being marked by multiple challenges that take real effort to resolve and move past.

-We prominently note that on our website at The Law Office of Rajeh A. Saadeh in Somerville.
+We prominently note that on our website at The Law Office of Rajeh A. Saadeh in Bridgewater.
 Our experienced family law firm has been representing individuals and families with passion and proven commitment for years.
 In doing so, we readily acknowledge the “complex and important issues” that our valued clients face, which can truly span an impressive array of concerns.

 Including dogs and cats.